 Love and Fund-erdogs: 6 Ways The Philadelphia Eagles Give Back

-Because we’re based in Philadelphia, the big game buzz is taking over the DonorPerfect office as we cheer on the Philadelphia Eagles at our Friday afternoon tailgate complete with mocktails, wings, and lots of Eagles green.
+Because we’re based in Philadelphia, the Eagles’ big win was widely celebrated throughout our office following our Friday afternoon tailgate complete with mocktails, wings, and lots of Eagles green.

 For many of us, Eagles fandom is a family tradition.
 For our Philly transplants, supporting the underdogs is an exciting way to get in on the fanatical fun and experience our colorful local culture.
 But no matter where you’re from or what team you love, there’s one thing we can all agree on: this team of A-players and stand-up guys leverages their success and fame to help incredible causes.